jeje1197/JLex/README.md

 into then returns a lexer object which you can then use to turn a string into a list of tokens.
 Lexer generators are nice because they generate the code to tokenize a string for you.

+# lexer_generator.py

+This is the source code for the projects.
+Feel free to examine it to see how it generates rules from the (regex, token_type) tuples you pass it.

+# test.py

+This is a test file where I load in some rules and check if the resulting lexer can produce a list of properly formatted tokens.